 - Target both your email custom audience and website custom audience and exclude people who like your Facebook Page.

 - Target cold audiences based on people’s location, interests or other demographic information.

 3. Name Your Custom Audiences Wisely

-Again, in order to quickly find the exact custom audience you want to use, it helps to use the correct naming conventions.
+Again, to quickly find the exact custom audience you want to use, use the correct naming conventions.

 For example, whenever I upload an email list as a custom audience, I always begin with the letters “CA,”, i.e. Custom Audience, followed with the name of the email list and the date it was created or updated.